datatyro/site/datascience.md

 * [Scrapy](http://scrapy.org/) is a full-featured library for building complicated web scrapers that do things like follow unknown links.

 * [Kaggle](https://www.kaggle.com/datasets) hosts a large collection of datasets.

+## 10.Working with Data
+* As mentioned at the end of Chapter 9, pandas is probably the primary Python tool for cleaning, munging, manipulating, and working with data.
+All the examples we did by hand in this chapter could be done much more simply using pandas.
+[Python for Data Analysis](https://learning.oreilly.com/library/view/python-for-data/9781491957653/) (O’Reilly), by Wes McKinney, is probably the best way to learn pandas.

+* scikit-learn has a wide variety of [matrix decomposition](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.decomposition) functions, including PCA.